touzet/pampa/README.md

 ## PAMPA CRAFT

-PAMPA BUILD is dedicated to the constuction of new peptide tables based on homology.
-The input consists of a set of well-defined marker peptides, and the goal is to search a set of target protein sequences for similar peptides.
-New peptides are discovered through sequence alignment, allowing up to 10% mismatches between peptides.
-The algorithm also ensures that the new peptides can undergo tryptic digestion and infers new cleavage sites when necessary.
-Masses are automatically computed.
-The resulting peptide table can then be utilized by [PAMPA ASSIGN](#PAMPA-ASSIGN).
+PAMPA CRAFT  is for the design of custom peptide tables. dedicated to the constuction of new peptide tables based on homology.
+TThe resulting peptide table can then be utilized by [PAMPA ASSIGN](#PAMPA-ASSIGN).

 ```
 usage:
+pampa_craft  [-h]
+   --homology | --denovo | --fillin
+   [-f FASTA | -d DIRECTORY] [-p PEPTIDE_TABLE] [-l LIMIT] -o OUTPUT
  python3 pampa_craft.py
 	[-h]
 	(-p PEPTIDE TABLE)